 In the final round, Ha Anh’s team (part of Open Group B4) opted to develop a 4.0 Agricultural value chain project, targeted at promoting sustainable agricultural development, improving nutrition and achieving food security.
 They hope to eliminate hunger through innovative solutions using robotic technology to support cultivation, sharing and consumption of food.

-Thanks to their creative ideas, coupled with the team’s confidence and fluency in both English and Vietnamese, Do Mai Ha Anh’s team successfully convinced the judges of their robot’s efficiency and feasibility and were honored to win the gold medal.
+Thanks to their creative ideas, coupled with the team’s confidence and fluency in both English and Vietnamese, Do Mai Ha Anh’s team successfully convinced the judges of their robot’s efficiency and feasibility and were honored with the gold medal.

-Ha Anh shared that Vinschool’s learning environment has helped her practice many skills such as teamwork, English capability, and especially presentation skills.
-Participating in the competition has allowed Ha Anh to discover more about her potentials.
+Ha Anh shared that Vinschool’s learning environment has helped her practice many skills such as English, teamwork, and especially presentation skills.
+Participating in the competition has allowed Ha Anh to discover more about her potential.
 This award is a great source of motivation for her to continue to nurture this passion for creating and exploring science.

 We hope Ha Anh will continue to nurture her excitement for science and robotics programming.
 We wish her all the best in future projects and high results in the upcoming International Robotics Competition in Thailand.